CAVEconnectome/ImageryClient/README.md

 You can also explicitly set the resolution to `"image"` or `"segmentation"` to use the highest available resolution available for either.
 Resolution can also be specified in each of the functions for image or segmentation cutouts, but will default to the client values.

+Note that the volumetric data itself is not necessarily at the resolution specified, but rather this parameter determines how to interpret the _coordinates_.
+The resolution is set by the image and segmentation mip levels, which can be added either when creating the ImageryClient instance or when doing any cutout download.
+By default, ImageryClient will use the highest resolution mip level that is not labeled as a `"placeholder"` in CloudVolume.

 #### Specifying image size instead of field of view

 When upper and lower bounds are specified or a `bbox_size` is used, the resolution will change with mip level but the field of view that is downloaded will remain the same.